 So, what is the key difference between Morningstar Premium and Motley Fool?

-Morningstar Premium provides you with ratings on stocks, bonds, ETFs, and mutual funds and research reports as well as stock picks based on its Star Rating and Moat Ratings.
+Morningstar Investor provides you with ratings on stocks, bonds, ETFs, mutual funds, and independent stock research reports.

-Basically, what Morningstar Premium offers are tools that you can use to make your own investment decisions.
+Basically, what Morningstar Investor offers are tools that you can use to make your own investment decisions.

 On the other hand, Motley Fool Stock Advisor gives you two specific stock picks every month that it thinks might outperform the market in the long term.